beeminder/road/README.md

 adjust some of the options such as `--user-data-dir` based on differences in your local system.

-### Node server for local server-side graph generation
+### Node server for client-side graph, road editor and sandbox demos

+This repository contains a node server instance for serving various demo pages to browser clients.

-This feature enables running a node.js instance on a server, listening to GET requests that initiate the generation of PNG,SVG and JSON files for particular beeminder goals.
-After you clone this repository, you will need to install necessary node modules with
+After you clone the main repository, you will need to install necessary node modules in the root directory with

 `npm update`